agadacz-cognite/agadacz-cognite/README.md

 ### Welcome to my lair

-We have a lot of code of questionable quality here
+This is a sacred land of cats, cookies and code of questionable quality

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=agadacz-cognite.agadacz-cognite)